CoderAllan/vscode-angulartools/README.md

 * Show the module hierarchy
 * Show the dependency injection graph
 * Show the component hierarchy
+* Save the graphs as png, dgml or dot files
 * Summarizes all the Angular modules
 * Generate a markdown file with the component hierarchy in Mermaid format.
 * Show the directory structure of the project